david-sottomayor/TELHESD/README.md

 ## Technology Enhanced Learning for Higher Education Students with Disabilities - A Preliminary Study
 This repository holds the dataset collected for the paper with the above title

-It lists the Portuguese Higher Education Institutions, their websites and the WCAG 2.1 compliance rating for 3 pages on those websites (homepage, programs, applications), wether the site is compliant with 83/2018 Portuguese Law Decree that ruled that from September, 23rd of 2020 all institutions websites must have an accessibility statement on the domain/acessibilidade page.
+It lists the Portuguese Higher Education Institutions, their websites and the WCAG 2.1 compliance rating for 3 pages on those websites (homepage, programs, applications), wether the site is compliant with 83/2018 Portuguese Decree Law 83/2018 that ruled that from September, 23rd of 2020 all public or public funded institutions websites must have an accessibility statement on the domain/acessibilidade page.
 It finally rates each site weighting the average of the 3 WCAG 2.1 ratings at 75% and Accessibility Statement Compliance at 25%

 ## Dimensions:
 Instituição: Portuguese Higher Education Institution Name